What Did Your Father Do During the War?

 It was a long and grueling car ride from Yuma, Arizona to Gonzales, Texas, and after arriving, we usually spent the first four or five days visiting with my only surviving grandmother.
 The rest of the time was spent driving around the state, spending a night or two with aunts and uncles from both sides of the family.

-We were nearing the end of the trip and were spending the last two nights with my Uncle Lelon in Freeport, Texas.
-Uncle Lelon was year younger than my father, and the two had always been close brothers.
+We were nearing the end of the trip and were visiting with my Uncle Lelon in Freeport, Texas.
+Uncle Lelon was a year younger than my father, and the two brothers had always been close.

 In the dead quiet of the house, I easily recognized my dad’s voice.
 The other half of the conversation came from Lelon.
 They were sitting at the dining table, chatting about their jobs, their kids, and how quickly Freeport was changing.

 Then Lelon said something about Dow Chemical, and how many years had passed since they’d both worked there.

 My father didn’t answer right away.
 Then he asked Lelon a strange question . . .

 “You ever get over the nightmares?

 Finally, Lelon spoke, his voice strained, then falling off to a near whisper.
 “For the most part.
 Once in a while, I’ll sense a strange fragment of something I can’t place.
 But then it will turn into something familiar.
 It might be a locker, or one of the men’s faces, and then I realize I’m back in the cells.”

 It took several minutes before the conversation became fluid again, each man giving the other permission to speak.
 I could tell that both were struggling with it, uncomfortable with the memories.

 As each took his turn, remembering, talking about their experiences, the missing pieces of my father’s life began coming together in a way that was difficult for me to imagine.
 And what I learned, standing stone-still in that dark hallway, changed the way I thought about him—forever.